-WordPress Support Forums I personally never have to use a web Forum, but WordPress has a great community with over millions of user.
+WordPress Support Forums I personally never have to use a web Forum, but WordPress has a great community with millions of users.

 8. Choose your fonts

-Your fonts has to be as clear and crisp as possible, the darker the color the better.
-A lot of blogs out there are hard to read because of their light grayish color, which is hard on the eyes and strain peoples eyes, reducing the contrast.
+Your fonts have to be as clear and crisp as possible, the darker the color the better.
+A lot of blogs out there are hard to read because of their light grayish color, which is hard on the eyes and strain people’s eyes, reducing the contrast.
 And you can lose a lot of readers because of that.
-You can choose your font from Google fonts and I will explain to you how to integrate them into your child theme in a other post.
+You can choose your font from Google fonts and I will explain to you how to integrate them into your child theme in the other post.
 Choose Serif for Headings and Sans for regular text.

 9. Find Free graphics for your blog

 Pixabay offers over 1+ million free graphics images for your blog, social media pages.
-ShutterStock is also worth looking in to.
-All of these graphics are in public domain, and you can use them or edit them with GIMP which is a free open source Photoshop alternative.
+Shutterstock is also worth looking in to.
+All of these graphics are in the public domain, and you can use them or edit them with GIMP which is a free open source Photoshop alternative.

 tools > usage rights > labeled for reuse